 OVERVIEW: Agriculture and food security are the Buffett Foundation's main focus, but the foundation understands that conflict situations put food security at risk.
 This thinking motivates the foundation's grantmaking in the unstable Great Lakes area in Africa.

-IP TAKE: This funder has an affinity for heavyweight organizations with staffs and doesn't accept unsolicited proposals.
+IP TAKE: This funder doesn't accept unsolicited proposals.

 The foundation prefers to work with well-established, large operations.
 This means that smaller and newer bodies will need to cultivate key personnel.
 Grants tend to be in the six- and seven-figure range, depending on the scope and urgency of a project.
 Howard Buffett has written op-ed pieces that demonstrate a concern about food security in the United States and abroad, so U.S.-focused grantseekers should not be discouraged.